34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Texture_Swaps.md

 	};
 ```

-'<i>class XtdGearInfo</i>' is class which hooks into Ace Arsenal Extended to define the switch information for a given object.
-For our ODST helmets they have a '<i>model</i>' which in this case is not a .p3d arma model but rather a keyword which links it to other items, '<i>camo</i>' which is a keyword we defined within our AAX mod as toggle option for the switches and accepts as a value one of our five primary camos, and '<i>visor</i>' which is another self defined switch value that controls the visor color.
+`class XtdGearInfo` is class which hooks into Ace Arsenal Extended to define the switch information for a given object.
+For our ODST helmets they have a `model` which in this case is not a .p3d arma model but rather a keyword which links it to other items, `camo` which is a keyword we defined within our AAX mod as toggle option for the switches and accepts as a value one of our five primary camos, and `visor` which is another self defined switch value that controls the visor color.
 You don't need to worry about how this works too much as it will be covered under a seperate document for AAX support.